Sooram/ClusterGAN-tensorflow/README.md

 ## Comments
 (to be modified)
 - Very similar concept with InfoGAN
-- Training needed quite a lot of time(did not converged well)
+- Training needed quite a lot of time(did not converge well)
 - From my experiment, the results were not that impressive.(Maybe my code...? or not sufficiently trained...?
-I need to check again.)
+I implemented and ran these codes really quickly, I need to check again.)